Racik Perinatal Counseling, PLLC

 ** Get personalized therapy in the comfort of your home anywhere in Washington State.**

 Secure and private telehealth therapy has become commonplace in the therapy field since the COVID pandemic hit.
-We can have therapeutic success by communicating safely and effectively from our homes and offices while saving time, money and stress.
-This seems particularly comforting in the perinatal time - who wants to go out for another appointment?
+This seems particularly comforting in the perinatal time - so you can get cozy and not add another appointment to drive to.

 I use a user friendly and HIPAA compliant platform for all my booking, notes, payment and videoconferencing services, and you will have access to a patient portal.